 Get active with humpback whale watching expeditions or just lie back and relax.
 This is a luxury version of a Robinson Crusoe escape.

-How to get there: Take a boat from Nosy Be.
+How to get there: Enjoy the boat trip from Nosy Be.
 This can be arranged through the hotel.

 What is a Nosy Anyway?